aaronpkelly/aaronpkelly.github.io/Development.md

 - every project should be version controlled - in [[git]] preferably
 - every project should describe what it is and how it's built.
 Include a `README.md`, `Dockerfile` or a `.build.yml` for everything.
 Don't assume you or your readers will "remember" or "just understand" the point of the project.
 Time passes and you forget
 	- using containerisation meansyou can SWITCH cloud providers easily, all you need is cloud compute + docker
-- ideally, use [[tdd]] to drive all development.
+- ideally, use [[tdd (test-driven development)]] to drive all development.
 If you're just having fun/hacking/making a proof-of-concept, don't worry - just have fun.
 But if it gets serious... write them tests
 - every commit should trigger a test, build, and deploy loop -this is [[cicd]] baby!
 If you're working on a project this loop is essential to keep you interested.
 DEPLOY IT.
 MAKE IT RUN.
 MAKE IT REAL
 - use LISTS and ISSUE TRACKERS for tracking your progress on each of your projects.
 I use the tools on [[sr.ht]]
 - use markdown to keep track of your thought on every topic.
 These notes will be like a second brain.
 Use a tool to help you organise these thoughts - I like Obsidian